akhiluk/opinion-dynamics-python/README.md

 1. Clone the repo.

-2. Run "python init.py" and wait for the DeepSpeech model to be downloaded and extracted.
+2. Run "_python init.py_" and wait for the DeepSpeech model to be downloaded and extracted.

-3. Run "pip install -r requirements.txt" to install all the required libraries.
+3. Run "_pip install -r requirements.txt_" to install all the required libraries.

-4. Run "python app.py" and navigate to [localhost:5000](http://127.0.0.1:5000) to view the app.
+4. Run "_python app.py_" and navigate to [localhost:5000](http://127.0.0.1:5000) to view the app.

 5. Use the provided 'sample_ebook.epub' or any e-book (in EPUB format) of your choice for e-book analysis.